Student Services & Resources

 The Office of the Registrar and Student Services is a reliable first stop for students who have questions or concerns or are facing issues that are getting in the way their success.
 The staff within the Office of the Registrar and Student Services can provide advice and guidance on virtually all matters relating to Daniels Students.

-The Academic Success Centre offers students the chance to develop skills in time management, exam preparation, textbook reading, and note-taking, and in dealing with anxiety, procrastination, and perfectionism.
-Attend a workshop or make an appointment with a learning skills counsellor at the reception desk or by calling 416-978-7970.
-Students can also visit the ASC drop-in centre in the Koffler Centre at 214 College Street.
+The Centre for Learning Strategy and Support offers students the chance to develop skills in time management, exam preparation, textbook reading, and note-taking, and in dealing with anxiety, procrastination, and perfectionism.

 Academic accommodations are arranged through Accessibility Services when students experience disability-related barriers in demonstrating their knowledge and skills.
 It is extremely important that you contact the office as soon as you are accepted to UofT so that it is possible for accommodations to be arranged prior to the start of classes.